juwangvsu/ardupilot/README.md

 # ArduPilot Project
 This is a local copy.
+Modified online.
 You can find lots of development information at the [ArduPilot development site](http://dev.ardupilot.com)

 ## Getting the source